mag-geo/mapmapviewer-control/README.md

 # mapmapviewer-control

-This is a sample project using [Svelte](https://svelte.dev/) that shows how to add a Control to MapLibre GL JS. [demo](https://mag-geo.github.io/mapmapviewer-control/)
+This is a control for map visiblity, opacity, and filtering by tags to MapLibre GL JS. [demo](https://mag-geo.github.io/mapmapviewer-control/)

 ![Screenshot](img/screenshot.png)